 Swindlers seek to leverage powerful emotions – greed, love and fear – to encourage their victims to act impulsively.
 If you receive an approach or a request for money that doesn’t seem quite right, hang up or exit the website and do some background checks.
 If you’re unsure we can help you spot the scam and protect your financial future.

-And remember… as the saying goes, if it seems too good to be true, it probably is.
+Remember… as the saying goes, if it seems too good to be true, it probably is.